 Protein Ticker Tapes and Time Rulers

 We discovered that it is possible to record and store biological information over time, such as the time course of gene expression, onto the ordered structures along intracellular linear protein self-assemblies.
-Analogous to how tree rings permanently store information over time as the wood grows, such protein ticker tape systems enable the readout of live-cell physiological histories via common post-fixation immunostaining and imaging methods.
+Analogous to how tree rings permanently store information over time as the wood grows, such protein ticker tape systems enable spatially resolved readout of live-cell physiological histories via common post-fixation immunostaining and imaging methods.
 Based on this concept, we designed a genetically encoded molecular recording system (Expression Recording Islands or XRIs) and applied it to record the c-fos promoter-driven expression over time in neuron populations.
 Because fixed cells and tissues can be scalably imaged using post-preservation processing techniques, these 'time rulers' hold great promise for physiological recordings at single-cell resolution over massive scales far beyond those permitted by the limited fields of view in conventional live-cell imaging based methods.

 C. Linghu, et al., Nature Biotechnology, 2023

 Living cells are intricate information processors.
 Unlike electronic computers that rely solely on electrical signals to process information, living cells use a complex network of interacting biochemical and biophysical signals to drive biological function and achieve biological computation.
 These signals include ion concentrations, molecular messenger levels, protein activities, and gene regulations.
 They form signal transduction networks and collectively convert cellular inputs into cellular outcomes by interacting in complex ways.
 Subtle defects in these processes are associated with a wide range of diseases.